urob/qmk_firmware/keyboards/planck/keymaps/urob/readme.md

 - unicode layer with Greek symbols for mathematical typesetting (shifted versions when both layer mods are held together)
 - symbols and desktop shortcuts are accessed from the base layer via combos
-- the middle two columns do nothing (except for a num lock on row 1)
+- ergo mod aka the middle two columns do nothing (except for a num lock on row 1)
 - the bottom left key is mapped to undo/redo (activated with my palm when hands are on the home row)
 - the bottom right two keys are mouse wheel up/down for hands-off-keyboard browsing and for advancing slides in presentations